sarahpampalone/gnews-api/README.md

 # Disclosures
 Due to the limitations of the free GNews account, the maximum number of results is 10 articles.
-GNews does not return informations regarding the author, so in replacement I used a method to search by data source.
+GNews does not return informations regarding the author, so I was unable to create a function to search by author.